ViktorasCes/bdns-scraper/README.md

 # BDNS Asset Name Scraper

-A simple command-line Python utility to scrape BDNS (Broad-spectrum Digital Naming System) compliant asset names from PDF documents.
+A simple command-line Python utility to scrape [BDNS](https://github.com/theodi/BDNS) compliant asset names from PDF documents.
 It finds matching names, extracts them, and saves the unique, sorted list to a text file.

 ---